FAForever/ice-adapter/README.md

---help                               produce help message --id arg                             set the ID of the local player --login arg                          set the login of the local player, e.g. "Rhiza" --rpc-port arg (=7236)               set the port of internal JSON-RPC server --ice-port-min arg (=-1)             start of port range to use for ICE local host candidates --ice-port-max arg (=-1)             end of port range to use for ICE local host candidates --upnp arg (=1)                      use UPNP for NAT router port configuration --gpgnet-port arg (=7237)            set the port of internal GPGNet server --lobby-port arg (=7238)             set the port the game lobby should use for incoming UDP packets from the PeerRelay --stun-ip arg (=37.58.123.3)         set the STUN IP address --turn-ip arg (=37.58.123.3)         set the TURN IP address --turn-user arg                      set the TURN username --turn-pass arg                      set the TURN password --log-file arg                       set a verbose log file
+--help                               produce help message --id arg                             set the ID of the local player --login arg                          set the login of the local player, e.g. "Rhiza" --rpc_port arg (=7236)               set the port of internal JSON-RPC server --gpgnet_port arg (=7237)            set the port of internal GPGNet server --lobby_port arg (=7238)             set the port the game lobby should use for incoming UDP packets from the PeerRelay --log_file arg                       set a verbose log file
 ```

 ## Example usage sequence